-Going to a teacher interview can be quite nerve-racking, overwhelming, and daunting.
+Attending a teacher interview can be pretty nerve-racking, overwhelming, and daunting.
 It is essential to research the school or school district to determine what teacher interview questions to ask at the end of the interview.

 Many professional educators become overly anxious and nervous during the interview process.
-If you suffer from these symptoms before or during your interview, you are not alone.
+You are not alone if you suffer from these jitters before or during your interview.

-The key to keeping these symptoms under control is to adequately prepare yourself for the interview before practicing interview questions and answers.
+The key to controlling these emotions is adequately preparing for the interview before practicing interview questions and answers.

 Knowing how to answer and ask teacher interview questions will help you succeed in your next teacher interview.

-If you’ve prepared for the interview ahead of time, you will have practiced several answers to general interview questions.
+If you’ve prepared for the interview beforehand, you will have practiced several answers to general questions.
 Preparation will build confidence and assist you in performing better during the teaching interview.
 When interviewers ask you a question, respond by first listening to each interview question all the way through.
 Be thorough and concise when replying.

 Don’t try to use one question as the catalyst to recite everything you know.
-If you heard the question but lost a part of it as you thought ahead, ask to have it repeated or rephrased to give yourself a little time.
+If you heard the question but lost a part of it, ask to have it repeated or rephrased to give yourself a little time.
 Listen carefully, then formulate a well-thought-out and genuine answer.

 It is all right to say, “I’m not sure what you are asking.
 Can you rephrase it for me, please?”
-Asking for clarification is better than trying to answer without fully understanding the question.
-It’s all right to tell the interviewer you don’t know if indeed you don’t know, and even if you tried, you couldn’t fit the question into one of your belief statement frameworks.
+Asking for clarification is better than answering without fully understanding the question.
+It’s all right to tell the interviewer you don’t know if you don’t know, and even if you tried, you couldn’t fit the question into one of your belief statement frameworks.

-If you experience nervous tendencies during the interview, use all the stress management techniques that you know.
-Breath deep, pause, and think clearly before answering each question.
+If you experience nervous tendencies during the interview, use all the stress management techniques you know.
+Breathe deeply, pause, and think clearly before answering each question.
 Always take a few seconds to organize your thoughts rather than say the first thing that comes to mind.
 Remember, everyone in the interview room has had to undergo an interview to get where they are.

-Many educational leaders tend to be sympathetic to new teachers – they remember what the process is like and are compassionate to what you are experiencing.
+Many educational leaders tend to be sympathetic to new teachers – they remember the process and are compassionate about what you are experiencing.
 Use this realization to help you calm down.

-After the question and answer portion of the interview, the interviewers usually will ask if you have any questions for them.
+After the interview’s question and explanation portion, the interviewers will usually ask if you have any questions for them.

-Don’t feel pressured to ask questions, but asking a few genuine and relevant questions will show interest in the position.
+Don’t feel pressured to ask questions; asking genuine and relevant questions will show interest in the position.

-Ask questions you can’t find the answer to on the school website or questions of real interest.
+Ask questions you can’t find answers to on the school website or questions of interest.